Ultra-Low Sulfur Diesel (ULSD) – EN 590

 Trade & Logistics Information

-Shelf life: 6–12 months with proper storage and additives
+Shelf Life: 6–12 months (with proper storage & additives)